-For more detailed feedback, the Council released a survey for individuals with I/DD, family members and community advocates to provide their thoughts on the upcoming Five-Year State Plan.
+Surveys: For more detailed feedback, the Council released a survey for individuals with I/DD, family members and community advocates to provide their thoughts on the upcoming Five-Year State Plan.
 The survey was available in both English and Spanish.

-The Council’s previous Five-Year State Plan, implemented in the fall of 2016, focused on three key goals of increasing financial security, community living and advocacy for individuals with I/DD.
+The Council’s current Five-Year State Plan, implemented in the fall of 2016, focused on three key goals of increasing financial security, community living and advocacy for individuals with I/DD.
 These goals impacted the selection of and funding for the Council’s multiple initiatives throughout the year.

 Every five years, the North Carolina Council on Developmental Disabilities develops a State Plan that reflects a comprehensive review of major service systems and issues in North Carolina.

 It outlines goals, objectives and specific activities that will be implemented to bring about change.
 The State Plan guides the Council regarding how staff and fiscal resources are allocated.
 The Council's State Plan is developed in accordance with the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (DD Act).